Connect with others who understand.

 Causes of Atrial Flutter and Atrial Fibrillation

-The underlying causes of atrial fibrillation and atrial flutter are similar.
-Both are usually caused by weakness in or changes to the heart’s cells and tissue.
-These weaknesses may come from:
+AFib and atrial flutter often have the same root causes.
+Both usually happen because of weakness in or changes to the heart’s cells and tissue, which may come from:

 • High blood pressure

-Aging, genetics, or infections can also damage the heart in a way that triggers AFib.
+Other factors such as aging, genetics, or infections can also damage the heart.

 Risk Factors for Atrial Flutter and Atrial Fibrillation

-Risk factors for developing atrial fibrillation and atrial flutter are generally very similar.
-They include:
+Risk factors for atrial fibrillation and atrial flutter are generally similar and include:

 • Diabetes